matthewryangranger/matthewryangranger/README.md

 ## Hi there 👋 Matthew Ryan, here!

-☁️ I'd love to collaborate on C++, GPU/Graphics programming, and Agile/Extreme Programming (XP) practices.
+☁️ I'd love to collaborate on C++, Indie Game Stuff, and Agile/Extreme Programming (XP) practices.

 🪴 Creative artist and avid bookreader.
 Love nature, - And don't forget to ask me about my crystals ;)